Nursing Discharge Notes

 To document the patient's medical history and treatment for future reference

 Over time, a patient's medical history can become extensive and complex.
-A Nursing Discharge Note aids in keeping track of this history by providing a concise summary of each hospital stay.
+A Nursing Discharge Note concisely summarizes each hospital stay to help keep track of this history.

 Benefits